-When you create a subform or subreport by dragging a form or report from the Database window onto another form or report or by using the Form Wizard, Access automatically sets the LinkChildFields and LinkMasterFields properties under the following conditions:
+When you create a subform or subreport by dragging a form or report from the Database window onto another form or report or by using the Form Wizard, Microsoft Access automatically sets the LinkChildFields and LinkMasterFields properties under the following conditions:

 Both the main form or report and the child object are based on tables, and a relationship between those tables has been defined with the Relationships command.
-Access uses the fields that relate the two tables as the linking fields.
+Microsoft Access uses the fields that relate the two tables as the linking fields.

 The main form or report is based on a table with a primary key, and the subform or subreport is based on a table or query that contains a field with the same name and the same or a compatible data type as the primary key.
-Access uses the primary key from the main object's underlying table and the identically named field from the child object's underlying table or query as the linking fields.
+Microsoft Access uses the primary key from the main object's underlying table and the identically named field from the child object's underlying table or query as the linking fields.

 The linking fields don't have to be included in the main object or in the child object.
 As long as they are contained in the objects' underlying tables or queries, you can use the fields to link the objects.
-When you use a wizard, Access automatically includes the linking fields.
+When you use a wizard, Microsoft Access automatically includes the linking fields.